ToxicFrog/doom-mods/gzap/doc/gameplay.md

 but not progression.

-By default, level access codes, automaps, keys, weapons, and "big" pickups (e.g. blue/green armour, soulspheres/megaspheres, backpacks) are randomized.
+By default, level access codes, automaps, keys, weapons, and "big" pickups (e.g. blue armour, soulspheres/megaspheres, backpacks) are randomized.
 Options in the YAML allow considerable control over this.

 ## Settings